andyelu/anagram-platformer/README.md

 ## Overview

-Anagrammers is a game developed using Unity and C#, designed to challenge and entertain users by testing their anagram-solving skills.
+Anagrammers is a game developed using Unity and C#.

 ## Play Online

 No installation is required to play Anagrammers.
-The game is hosted online and can be played using WebGL technology.
-Access the game through the following link:
+The game is hosted online.

+Use the following link:
 [Play Anagrammers](https://andylumonkey.itch.io/anagramers)